 Turtle has been short-listed at the Irish Book Awards four times.
 His book, The Irish Diaspora was described by BBC History Magazine as ‘impeccably researched.’
 Sebastian Barry, who applauded his 2020 bestseller Ireland’s Forgotten Past as ‘a stirring atlas of Irishness,’ observed: ‘‘Turtle goes back with his historian’s eye, but also his humanitarian heart, and gathers together a host of tiny epics.’
 His book 1847 drew special praise from director Lenny Abrahamson, who said he had ‘always loved Turtle’s writing, the wit and heartbeat in his history.’

-Over the past 20 years, Turtle has researched and written hundreds of family, house and corporate histories, including recent books on Maxol, Adare Manor (‘The Renaissance of an Irish Country House,’ and ‘An Epicurean Journey’), Weir & Sons (Jewellers) and Gregans Castle in County Clare.
+Over the past 20 years, he has also researched and written hundreds of family, house and corporate histories, including recent books on Maxol, Adare Manor (‘The Renaissance of an Irish Country House,’ and ‘An Epicurean Journey’), Weir & Sons (Jewellers) and Gregans Castle in County Clare.

 He has been engaged in public history for over twenty years and has a substantial following on social media through his Vanishing Ireland Facebook group and Turtle Bunbury Histories Facebook page.
+A co-founder of the Vanishing Ireland project, Turtle also hosted a podcast series chronicling the life and times of Ireland’s oldest generation through their stories and distinctive voices.
 His work has appeared in magazines and newspapers such as National Geographic Traveler, The World of Interiors, the Financial Times, the Daily Beast, Playboy, The Australian, The Guardian and the Irish Times.

 Turtle co-founded the History Festival of Ireland in 2011.
 The event was subsumed into the annual Festival of Writing and Ideas at Borris House, County Carlow, at which Turtle is a regular guest.